n-destin/Gold-Nuggets-Board-Game/README.md

 ## Notes

 Valgrind runs clean on server and map, but client has curses errors which are accpetable and can't be fixed.
+On the smaller maps, if there is not enough space for a player to join, the person will not be allowed to join and the server will quit.